luau-lang/rfcs/docs/amended-require-resolution.md

 Additionally, assume that we have a file named `dependency.luau` located in these two locations:
 1. `./libs/dependency.luau`
 2. `/My/Libraries/Directory/dependency.luau`

+As part of the push to make require statements more explicit, we also propose removing `paths`, as aliases serve a similar purpose and are more explicit.
+The following options operate under the assumption that `paths` is no longer supported in `.luaurc` files, so we do not need to provide a syntax that corresponds to `paths`.

 ### (1) Make explicit prefixes necessary